 At the very beginning of this review I mentioned Monogatari, and I did that for the purpose of making you, the reader of this review understand something.
 If you've watched Monogatari you've obviously noticed its style, its distinct way with visuals and how it enhances dialogue that would normally feel dreadful and boring.
 There's tons of visual gags, characters screw around in the background, the art style changes on a lot of occasions, most metaphors are visualized and generally the show is just interesting to look at, even though most of the information you get is through the characters talking.
-Despite the silliness however, its still able to maintain the same seriousness and groundedness that Sakurada clearly tries so hard to achieve with its visuals through the lackluster emotions on the character's faces, the monotonous tones of their voices or the simple, plain visuals.
+Despite the silliness however, it's still able to maintain the seriousness and groundedness that Sakurada tries so hard to achieve with its "serious conversations" or the "focused visuals".
 You know why that is?
 Because its writing is good enough so that it's able to create those serious scenes whenever it wants to.
 Sakurada Reset feels like it doesn't believe in its writing or characterization enough for the viewer to continue following them through if there's something else going on on the screen.
 That wouldn't even be that bad, but the show looks horrendous.
-Everything is plain, the designs are boring and have absolutely nothing to them, the background art is often nonexistent or cut out due to the camera placement, though there are a few cool shots.
-The animation for what I'd say is at least over 60% of the show consists of still shots and characters with their moving mouths.
+Everything is plain, the designs are boring and have absolutely nothing to them, the background art is often nonexistent or cut out due to the camera placement.
+The animation for what I'd say is over 60% of the show consists of still shots and characters with their moving mouths.

 If the show's so boring to look at, my questions is: why is it an anime?
 Why did this story have to be recreated in this medium?
-If the director has no inspiration to add any personality or individuality to the show, if the background artists are doing only what's necessary, if the show doesn't even look that good to begin with, the what's the point of LOOKING at the show?
-Hell, its visualization goes even further, as it HURTS the plot with the previously mentioned awkward, soundless pauses, the lack of emotions on character's faces, and the mostly uninspired designs of everything you look at.
+If the director has no inspiration to add any personality, humanity or individuality to the show, if the background artists are doing only what's necessary, if the show doesn't have anything special going for it visually, the what's the point of LOOKING at the show?
+Hell, this adaptation goes even further, as it HURTS the plot with the previously mentioned awkward, soundless pauses, the lack of emotions on character's faces, and the mostly uninspired designs of everything you look at.
 It just throws you off from the start and never draws you in again.

 But those are technical things, those don't matter right?
 Let's talk about....

 People!
 Stop undervaluing the influence of the things you look at in anime.
 If the thing you're looking at does nothing to even attempt to adapt to the medium that IT CHOSE, then why should you, as a viewer, adapt to the the way it's presented to even digest it?
 Goddamn Mobile Suit Gundam from 1979, freaking Serial Experiments Lain from 1998, name any other show from god knows how long ago, and all of them, despite looking like they're drawn in Microsoft Paint at times, are able to create style, atmosphere and designs that integrate into the experience, creating a distinct feeling to them.
 Sakurada Reset is content with being the most limited and basic version of itself imaginable.
 It's fine with the bare minimum if it just means it can tell a story.
 Where's the passion?
 Where's the love for the project that you're working on?
 This show feels like it was more of a chore to make rather than something that anyone wanted to work on.
 It's disgusting, repulsive even.
 While watching, you can basically feel as if nobody wanted this project to work out.
 Well, maybe there's someone...

 I'd argue that if someone feels like they tried it's the original creator.
 This is light novel writing through and through, and every amateur mistake is there.
-From the lazy exposition where Kei or others go out of their character to explain things to the viewer; the lack of proper explanation of the powers, that leaves up countless possibilities, which end up feeling like conveniences; to the clear struggles of the author as he tries to get from point A to point B, desperately setting things so his vision can finally take place.
+From the lazy exposition where Kei or others go out of their character to explain things to the viewer; the lack of proper explanation of the powers, that leaves up countless possibilities, which end up feeling like conveniences; and the clear struggles of the author as he tries to get from point A to point B, desperately setting things so his vision can finally take place.
 He clearly had ideas and did some research, but he's just not a good writer.
 He lacks subtlety and understanding of the people he's catering to.
 He believes that if he didn't understand something before writing about it, then we also won't, so he forces explanation into the plot, be that either some storytelling term or a psychological one.
 He doesn't use those dialogues to contextualize the world or the characters, the most you'll get is that Kei reads philosophy, apparently.
 The author also ends up making the characters, especially the side cast, feel like devices to fit the finale rather than the fully realized ones.
-He gives them those mini-arcs that, he thinks, are enough to flesh out the characters, but that's not true.
-It's hard to say if it's a case of lackluster experience, lack of time, or anything else, but even though the plot is a mess, you can't say it lacks ideas or creativity in what it is.
+He gives them those mini-arcs that, he thinks, are enough to justify the characters' existence, but that's not true.
+It's hard to say if it's a case of lackluster experience, lack of time, or anything else, but even though the plot is a mess, you can't say it lacks ideas or creativity in what it ended up being.
 It's just the execution that sucks.
 Nobody thought about working out those issues.

 Let me go back a little bit and talk about the way this show uses its characters.
 What I mentioned is unfortunately true to the core.
 Characters end up feeling like they exist just so that their power can be in the story, and the writer gave them interactions and moments so they won't be considered as plot devices.
 Bad news: they are still plot devices.

 Despite quite a few characters that the show attempts to get through something, there are pretty much no implications for them before, during, or after they're done with the things they need to do.
 Their shown only when they're absolutely needed, in situations where it's necessary for them or their powers to exist.
 When Haruka needs to express emotions that she can't show to Kei, she talks with the cat girl that she met before.
 She never really seems to have any internalized monologues, none of the characters do, they have to express it out unless it's something that has to be explained to the viewer.
-They lack stances on the world, they lack personalities and reasons to exist, it's impossible to see them actually live inside that world, outside of the events that the show presents.
+Most lack stances on the world, they lack personalities and reasons to exist, it's impossible to see them actually live inside that world, outside of the events that the show presents.
 They're puppets, moving when they are picked up and put down when another puppet has to step in.
-Can you tell me what could Ukawa do on her daily basis?
+Can you tell me what life does Ukawa lead?
 Can you tell me what personality does she showcase in conversations?
 What about Murase?
 Oka Eri?
 You can't.
 As I said, they are puppets, they're not characters, but the show pushes in this bullshit narrative and character arcs for each of them as if they were meant to be.
-They exist so that their powers can be used, that's it.
+They exist so that their powers can be used in the finale, that's it.